 Among all its no-nonsense advises and lines of thought, brax.me advocates the adoption of the public Cloud Services for convenience and, most importantly, safety.
-It agrees with just about all IT experts in the recognition that the advent of cloud computing will continue to march forward and take over the bulk of our computing requirements.
+It agrees with all IT experts in the recognition that the advent of cloud computing will continue to march forward and take over the bulk of our computing needs.
 There is a strong parallel between our money management relying on the banks and financial institutions, and the management of our digital assets outsourced to cloud services.
-However, although we don't hide our monies under our mattress any more (taking advantage of their "fungibility"), cloud services still offer no counterpart to the anonymous safe deposit boxes in a bank vault.
-All cloud services are account based and heavily regulated to KYC, which pretty much rules out the offering of anonymous services.
+However, although we don't hide our monies under our mattress any more, taking advantage of their "fungibility", cloud services still offer no counterpart to the anonymous safe deposit boxes in a bank vault.
+Without exception, all cloud services are account based and heavily regulated to KYC, which pretty much rules out the offering of anonymous services.

 Our Ai-Fi Incognito Cloud is the implementation of a secret hiding scheme, laying the first stone in advancing the cloud services to include privacy protection by taking advantage of our "account-less" architecture in combination with a decentralized digital asset registry based on the latest blockchain technology.
 It is not a general purpose cloud service.
 Its only focus is to offer a privacy-preserving, pseudonymous and warrant-proof vault/safe facility for storing your highly private data or secret.